-The standard shall also comply with the regulatory requirements taking into account the specific situation for carrier frequencies beyond 275 GHz.
+The standard also complies with regulatory requirements taking into account the specific situation for carrier frequencies beyond 275 GHz.
 However, it would be preferable for IEEE 802.15.3d devices to use the whole range of the operational frequency 252 GHz to 325 GHz.
 The channel arrangement of IEEE Std 802.15.3dTM-2017 is shown in Figure 1.
 The maximum channel bandwidth is 69.12 GHz could be in worldwide operation if the regulations allow IEEE 802.15.3d devices to radiate transmission power in the whole range of the frequency in Regions 1, 2, and 3.
-The further information on technical requirements is provided in Technical Requirement Document.
+The further information on technical requirements is provided in the Technical Requirement Document.

 Figure 1 Channel arrangement in the frequency range 252 GHz to 325 GHz